howilovetheearth/stopline3_mobilize/pages/mydoc/pen_activism.md

 ### Take Action
 - We encourage every locality to do a socially-distanced replicable action in front of _at least_ one of the key banks considering loan renewals (such as Chase or Bank of America).
-The goal is to do this in solidarity with the national mobilization going on in Minnesota 3/8-3/14 (or even after that until the $2.2 billion loan renewal date on March 31st).
-   - Please attend [a March 3rd training on solidarity actions]({{ site.baseurl }}{% link pages/mydoc/trainings.md %}){:target="_blank"} to learn more.
+Check out <a href="https://docs.google.com/document/d/1sKHQbosd7eWe4T3M4uozmaqSvAuczWeY6xX5NVfceEk/edit#" target="_blank">for some ideas</a>.

 ### Share your Action
 - Broadcast your action <a href="https://howilovetheearth.github.io/stopline3_local_actions" target="_blank">here</a> for others to join it.